gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ---

-[The Gospels](/the-gospels/) tell the story of Jesus, the Son of God, with the intention that we would believe in him.
+[The Gospels](/the-gospels/) tell the story of Jesus, the Son of God, with the intention that we would believe in him, and that, believing, we would have life in his name.
 What does belief look like?
-In the Gospels, there are twelve people whom Christ directly, explicitly **praises** for their <u>faith</u>.
-Just as Jesus calls the [Twelve Disciples](https://www.bibleinfo.com/en/questions/who-were-twelve-disciples), so also there are another Twelve who call on Jesus in a way that provides a clear picture of devotion for all Christians to follow.
+In the Gospels, there are twelve people whom Christ directly, explicitly <u>praises</u> for their <u class="blue">faith</u>.
+Just as Jesus calls the [Twelve Disciples](https://www.bibleinfo.com/en/questions/who-were-twelve-disciples), so also there are another Twelve who <u class="blue">call</u> on Jesus and are
+<u>answered</u>, providing a clear picture of devotion for all Christians to
+follow.

 The purpose of the Twelve Believers project is to build faith in our day by promoting these saints of the Church—producing liturgical art, exploring their